-How long does it take for caffeine to kick in?
+How long does it take for a cup of coffee to give you energy?

 The answer is your body's membranes absorb caffeine very quickly, so you should feel the effects of caffeine within 15 to 45 minutes of consuming caffeine, but depending on the physiology of a person, it has been known for caffeine to affect some people within just 5 minutes.